-Moko Social Media Limited is organized into three operating segments: Mobile Social, Mobile Advertising and Mobile Commerce.
+Moko Social Media Limited is organized into two operating segments: Mobile Social and Mobile Advertising.
+(2017: two operating segments including Mobile Social and Mobile Advertising).
 Mobile Commerce was sold in March 2016.
-(2015: three operating segments including Mobile Social, Mobile Advertising and Mobile Commerce).

 SPECIAL NOTE

 On 31 May 2017, the Company was placed into voluntary administration.
 The Company subsequently entered a Deed of Company Arrangement ("DOCA") on 7 November 2017 and was then recapitalised and returned to normal trading following the effectuation of the DOCA on 18 December 2018.